webdevshaun/ObsvCam/README.md

 - Added Vertigo To Map Selection
 - Added `bind "F8" "slot3; spec_player 8"` as vertigo is added to F8 in each obs_{map}.cfg
 - Removed unnecesary crap from addto-observer.cfg
+- Changed Locations of Cams
+- Commented codes with appropriate ammendments
 ### Instructions
 - Add the contents of [/addto-observer](https://github.com/webdevshaun/ObsvCam/blob/master/addto-observer.cfg) to the end of your `observer.cfg`
 - Drag the other cfgs (with ammendments to key bindings & where to inspect) to your cfg folder `\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`